Refractory Kawasaki disease

 RESISTANCE TO INITIAL COURSE OF IVIG

 It is important for the clinician to remain alert to mild temperature elevations in children treated for KD.
-In one study of 378 patients, those who remained febrile had an almost ninefold increased risk of developing coronary artery (CA) abnormalities compared with those who responded to initial IVIG (12.2 versus 1.4 percent) .
+In one study of 378 patients, those who remained febrile had an almost ninefold increased risk of developing CA abnormalities compared with those who responded to initial IVIG (12.2 versus 1.4 percent) .
 Accurate core temperature measurements are important for optimal management of KD patients in view of the strong association between elevated temperatures and CA abnormalities.
 Temperatures should be taken orally or rectally .
 Inaccurate temperature measurement may explain the rare reports of development of CA abnormalities after children apparently became afebrile based upon axillary temperature measurement .
 Thus, the most prudent approach to a child recovering from KD is regular follow-up during the convalescent period regardless of whether there are any signs of smoldering vasculitis.
 (See "Kawasaki disease: Initial treatment and prognosis".)

-Incidence — Fever persists or returns within 48 hours in about 10 to 15 percent of patients with KD who are initially treated with IVIG and aspirin [1,4-6].
+Incidence — Fever persists or returns within 48 hours in approximately 10 to 15 percent of patients with KD who are initially treated with IVIG and aspirin [1,4-6].
 For unclear reasons, however, this fraction can vary significantly.
 In 2006, the incidence of refractory KD in Boston was 8 percent.
 In contrast, the likelihood of having KD refractory to initial IVIG therapy in San Diego increased to 38 percent in 2006 from a range of 10 to 20 percent between 1998 and 2005 .
 This increase was not associated with any changes in the formulations of IVIG used.
 In addition, the same IVIG brands and lots administered in San Diego to treat patients with KD were also used in Boston.

 - Burns JC, Capparelli EV, Brown JA, et al. Intravenous gamma-globulin treatment and retreatment in Kawasaki disease.
 US/Canadian Kawasaki Syndrome Study Group.
 Pediatr Infect Dis J 1998; 17:1144.